supaglue-labs/supaglue/docs/versioned_docs/version-0.1.x/roadmap.md

 - Developer logs and sync observability
 - Server and client authentication
 - Development environments
+- Complete React components
-- More customizable React components
+- Hooks for building your own React components
+- An imperative SDK for integrations

 ## Upcoming months / quarters

 We also want top share how we're thinking about the longer-term roadmap of Supaglue.

-- Batch and real-time syncs
 - Managed offering
 - Support for non-Salesforce integrations
 - Community-contributed integrations